ManticoreGamesInc/platform-documentation/src/references/ui_text_entry_box.md

 ## Overview

-The **UI Text Entry Box** object allows creators to provide a way for users to enter text.
+The **UI Text Entry Box** object allows creators to provide a way for players to enter text.
 This could be used for taking a quiz, naming a pet, or even a text adventure game.
 The creator can capture the changed and submitted text and do with it what they need from there.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">